You cannot copy content of this website, your IP is being recorded

 Loud snoring

-When you have times that your body stops breathing during sleep
+When you have times when your body stops breathing during sleep

 You should visit your dentist if you continue to snore loudly, as it is an indication of a potentially serious problem, but not everyone who has sleep apnea snores.
 If you are showing any of the signs or symptoms as noted above for sleep apnea, talk to one of our dentists at Great Smiles Family Dentistry, they will be able to evaluate your symptoms and examine you to determine if you qualify for sleep apnea treatment options.

-Your brain will then sense your body’s inability to breathe, and will briefly rouse you from sleep so you are able to open up your airway.
-During this time, you may snort, choke or even gasp.
-This pattern can repeat itself at least five to 30 times or more each and every hour, all night, which then affects your sleep.
+Your brain will then sense your body’s inability to breathe, and will briefly rouse you from sleep so you can open up your airway.
+During this time, you may snort, choke, or even gasp.
+This pattern can repeat itself at least five to 30 times or more every hour, all night, which then affects your sleep.

-Causes of central sleep apnea are the less common form of the two and occur when your brain fails to transmit signals to your breathing muscles.
-This is when your body makes no effort to breathe for a short period of time.
+Causes of central sleep apnea is the less common form of the two and occurs when your brain fails to transmit signals to your breathing muscles.
+This is when your body makes no effort to breathe for a short period.
 You will awaken with shortness of breath or have more difficulty sleeping or staying asleep.

 What happens if sleep apnea is left untreated?

-If sleep apnea is left untreated, it can result in a number of health issues including hypertension, stroke, arrhythmias, cardiomyopathy, heart failure, diabetes, obesity and heart attacks.
+If sleep apnea is left untreated, it can result in several health issues including hypertension, stroke, arrhythmias, cardiomyopathy, heart failure, diabetes, obesity, and heart attacks.

 Sleep apnea is known to cause arrhythmias and heart failure, if you have sleep apnea, you tend to have higher blood pressure.
-This is due to the fact that sleep apnea can cause:
+This is because sleep apnea can cause:

 Repeated occurrences of oxygen lowering (also called hypoxia)